 November is World vegan month

-Taking better care of the earth’s resources and the environment or the health advantages of a plant-based diet.
-These are just some of the reasons why an estimated 1 million UK adults are now vegan
+Concern for animals, taking better care of the earth’s resources and the environment or the health advantages of a plant-based diet are just some of the reasons for becoming vegan.

 You can now buy ethical clothing, shoes, toiletries and makeup.
 But for ‘World vegan month’ I’d like to focus on the food aspect of being vegan.